Concord Wealth Partners Buys 775 Shares of Simulations Plus, Inc. (NASDAQ:SLP)

 Concord Wealth Partners grew its stake in shares of Simulations Plus, Inc. (NASDAQ:SLP – Get Rating) by 625.0% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor owned 899 shares of the technology company’s stock after acquiring an additional 775 shares during the quarter.
 Concord Wealth Partners’ holdings in Simulations Plus were worth $43,000 as of its most recent SEC filing.

 Several other large investors also recently modified their holdings of the company.
 Neuberger Berman Group LLC increased its holdings in shares of Simulations Plus by 16.0% during the third quarter.
 Neuberger Berman Group LLC now owns 1,593,619 shares of the technology company’s stock valued at $62,948,000 after acquiring an additional 219,631 shares in the last quarter.
-Invesco Ltd. increased its holdings in Simulations Plus by 0.5% in the 3rd quarter.
-Invesco Ltd. now owns 462,127 shares of the technology company’s stock worth $18,254,000 after buying an additional 2,445 shares in the last quarter.
-Russell Investments Group Ltd. increased its holdings in Simulations Plus by 1.3% in the 3rd quarter.
-Russell Investments Group Ltd. now owns 378,391 shares of the technology company’s stock worth $14,945,000 after buying an additional 4,999 shares in the last quarter.
+Invesco Ltd. increased its holdings in shares of Simulations Plus by 0.5% during the third quarter.
+Invesco Ltd. now owns 462,127 shares of the technology company’s stock valued at $18,254,000 after acquiring an additional 2,445 shares in the last quarter.
+Russell Investments Group Ltd. increased its holdings in shares of Simulations Plus by 1.3% during the third quarter.
+Russell Investments Group Ltd. now owns 378,391 shares of the technology company’s stock valued at $14,945,000 after acquiring an additional 4,999 shares in the last quarter.
 Wasatch Advisors Inc. increased its holdings in Simulations Plus by 15.7% in the 3rd quarter.
 Wasatch Advisors Inc. now owns 332,637 shares of the technology company’s stock worth $13,139,000 after buying an additional 45,255 shares in the last quarter.
 Finally, Geode Capital Management LLC increased its holdings in Simulations Plus by 3.2% in the 3rd quarter.
 Geode Capital Management LLC now owns 267,738 shares of the technology company’s stock worth $10,575,000 after buying an additional 8,298 shares in the last quarter.
 Hedge funds and other institutional investors own 75.17% of the company’s stock.

 Simulations Plus stock opened at $45.06 on Wednesday.
 The company’s 50-day moving average price is $41.38.
 The company has a market cap of $909.09 million, a P/E ratio of 91.96 and a beta of 0.19.
 Simulations Plus, Inc. has a 52-week low of $35.18 and a 52-week high of $70.50.